photoprism/photoprism/CONTRIBUTING.md

 Our [step-by-step guide](https://docs.photoprism.org/developer-guide/pull-requests/) explains how to submit new features, bugfixes and documentation.

-## Ways to help without coding ##
+## Can't code? ##

-If you enjoy using PhotoPrism you might as well support us by:
+No worries, you may also contribute by...

-* referring us to your friends
+* recommending PhotoPrism to your friends
 * voting for us on pages like:
    * https://alternativeto.net/software/photoprism/about/
    * https://www.saashub.com/google-photos-alternatives
-* writing blog posts about PhotoPrism
+* publishing tutorials, blog posts, or podcasts
 * contributing to issues labeled [research](https://github.com/photoprism/photoprism/issues?q=is%3Aopen+is%3Aissue+label%3Aresearch) or [docs](https://github.com/photoprism/photoprism/issues?q=is%3Aopen+is%3Aissue+label%3Adocs), those normally do not require coding skills

 Thank you very much <3